CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Methods

 \subsection{Guidance}

-Classifier-free guidance is a widely used technique in continuous and categorical diffusion models \citep{dhariwal2021diffusion,ho2022classifier}, and was recently extended to discrete state spaces in continuous time by \citet{nisonoff2024unlocking,schiff2024simple, li2024derivative}.
-We adapt the method of \citet{nisonoff2024unlocking} to enable guidance for diffusion models on the natural numbers.
+Classifier-free guidance is a widely used technique in continuous and categorical diffusion models \citep{dhariwal2021diffusion,ho2022classifier}, and was recently extended to discrete state spaces in continuous time by \citet{nisonoff2025unlocking,schiff2025simple, liderivative}.
+We adapt the method of \citet{nisonoff2025unlocking} to enable guidance for diffusion models on the natural numbers.
 Formally, given a conditional reverse rate $\mR^{\text{(\text{rev})}}_{i,j}(t\mid c)$ for class $c$ and its unconditional counterpart $\mR^{(\text{rev})}_{i,j}(t)$, the guided rate $\mR^{(\text{rev})}_{i,j}(t;\gamma \mid c)$ with strength $\gamma \geq 0$ is defined as For CountsDiff, this simplifies to

 where guided samples are obtained by substituting $\hat{y}^{(\gamma)}$ directly into the binomial reverse process.
-As in other diffusion frameworks, we implement predictor-free guidance by training a single neural network that outputs both conditional and unconditional predictions, achieved by randomly zeroing out class embeddings with probability $p_{\text{uncond}}$, typically set to $0.1$ or $0.2$.
+As in other diffusion frameworks, we implement predictor-free guidance by training a single neural network that outputs both conditional and unconditional predictions, achieved by randomly zeroing out class embeddings with probability $p_{\text{uncond}}$.